auberginehill/rock-paper-scissors/README.md

                     </ol>
                 </ol>
             </ol>
             <p>The tradition of '<i>Micare Digitis</i>' continued uninterruptedly at least to the times of Desiderius Erasmus Roterodamus (AD 1466–1536, a.k.a.
 Erasmus of Rotterdam a.k.a.
-Erasmus), since with a spectacular accuracy, is he able to describe the intrinsics of '<i>Micare Digitis</i>' under the header '<i>DIGNVS QVICVM IN TENEBRIS MICES</i>' in his collection of Greek and Latin proverbs called '<i>Collectanea Adagiorum</i>' (Adages), which dates to AD 1500, 1508, 1515 or 1533 depending on the edition, and which in its latest edition lists over four thousand items (first edition included 818 proverbs):</p>
+Erasmus), since with a spectacular accuracy, is he able to describe the intrinsics of '<i>Micare Digitis</i>' under the header '<i>Dignvs Qvicvm in Tenebris Mices</i>' in his collection of Greek and Latin proverbs called '<i>Collectanea Adagiorum</i>' (Adages), which dates to AD 1500, 1508, 1515 or 1533 depending on the edition, and which in its latest edition lists over four thousand items (first edition included 818 proverbs):</p>
             <ol>
                 <ol>
                     <ol>